Vampire Princess Miyu: New Vampire Princess Miyu

 This series is encompassed in five volumes and covers the actual events that Miyu is given a glimpse of at the end of volume 10 of the original series.
+It takes place in between the first two volumes of the original series.
 The Western Shinma, led by Pazusu, and supported by Carlua (his daughter), Lemunia (Lemures' younger brother), and a powerful young Shinma called Cait Sith.
 The Western Shinma succeed in kidnapping Larva, purging Miyu's blood from him, and sealing his memory of his time with her.
 This results in a showdown where Larva kills Miyu, although he is not entirely certain why he feels bothered by this.
 In actuality, Miyu is not quite dead as her spirit survives through her blood that was passed from Yui's mom into Yui in utero (see Vampire Princess Yui below).
 Yui is then drawn to Miyu's realm to help her be reborn.
 In the meantime, it's discovered that the "rescue mission" was all a ploy by Cait Sith to reach Japan and retrieve a short sword in which his mother's spirit is sealed.
 It is revealed not only was his mother sealed by the Watcher before Miyu, Cait Sith (both are members of a nearly extinct clan called the Quarl) was actually responsible for putting the idea of challenging the Eastern Shinma into Lemures' and Larva's heads originally.
 As Cait Sith succeeds in resurrecting the queen (though not without a catch and mortally wounding Pazusu), the race is on to get Yui safely to the spot of Miyu's rebirth.
 With the help of the second tier Eastern Shinma and Lemunia, she succeeds and Miyu is brought back to life.
 After unsealing Larva's memories and reestablishing the blood bond, Miyu and the remaining Western Shinma join forces to defeat the Quarl and destroy the Queen.
 Afterward, Pazusu asks Larva to kill him so he doesn't die of his wounds and Carlua makes one last attempt to wrest Larva away from Miyu by threatening to kill him.
 Miyu calls her bluff and Carlua retreats, thanks to the newly freed Lemures.
 He explains as they leave that during Miyu's time being dead, many stray Shinma (including himself) took advantage of her absence to escape the Darkness once more.
 The series ends with Miyu and Larva heading off to start rounding these escapees up again.

 This series was also licensed by Studio Ironcat for an English-language release, but the company actually completed the series before going out of business.